schlegde/schlegel.github.io/_posts/2017-03-31-ethereum_and_java.md

 deliverables.delivered(deliverable).get();
 {% endhighlight %}

-Almost done we change the status of the `Deliverable` to delivered and, again, wait for the computation to complete.
+Almost done.
+We change the status of the `Deliverable` to delivered and, again, wait for the computation to complete.

 {% highlight java %}
 BigInteger result = deliverables.statusFor(deliverable).get()